 Clients evaluate salon and spa experiences partly on your hair, nail, face, and/or body services.
 Driving salon sales is based on memorable impressions your employees make on customers during interactions and influences the potential for return visits.
-Providing all-star customer service keeps patrons happy and your shop successful.
+Providing clients an all-star salon experience keeps patrons happy and your shop successful.

 Salon Iris software features and add-ons will increase spa and salon sales and speed up your administrative tasks.
 Use the spare time it creates to improve your crew’s customer service skills.
 When everyone adopts the proven suggestions below, you’ll retain loyal guests and wow their referrals while boosting individual and business earnings.

 How to Create a 5 Star Salon Experience

 Use Salon Iris to automate appointment reminders via text and email, turning no-shows into grateful regulars who enter when you expect them.
 Every client’s time is as precious as yours.
 Should unforeseen delays arise, contact patrons with revised arrival times.
 If that’s not possible, discount their visits 15 percent, or compensate their inconveniences with free hair or skin care products.

 Smile While Working

 When the brain receives positive messages from grins, it releases mood-elevating enzymes and serotonin.
 Greet customers with eye contact, handshakes, and warm genuine smiles.
 Friendly facial expressions are so contagious patrons will respond, feeling happier and more comfortable with their salon experience.
 Treat visitors like invited guests.
 Conduct tours so they’ll sense they belong in your salon.
 After clients and staffers enjoy their time together, wishing everyone a great day or weekend sends them off with cheerful outlooks.